 The nature of addiction is such that relapse is a necessary part of recovery, not an indication of failure itself.
 In fact, the National Institute on Drug Abuse (NIDA) estimates that the relapse rates for substance use disorders (SUDs) are between 40 to 60 percent.

 Why?
 Because substance addiction is a chronic disease of brain reward, motivation, memory, and related circuitry, according to the American Society of Addiction Medicine (ASAM).
-What’s more, addiction is such that it will cause people to lose control over their ability to abstain from a substance, use in the face of adverse circumstances, and display compulsive behaviors around a particular substance.
+What’s more, addiction will cause people to lose control over their ability to abstain from a substance, use in the face of adverse circumstances, and display compulsive behaviors around a particular substance.

 The relapse rate for substance abuse is not unlike those of other chronic conditions such as hypertension and asthma.
 The rates for those conditions hover between 50 to 70 percent.

 Despite the threat of relapse, the ultimate benefit of drug and alcohol rehabilitation is that it can restore your physical, mental, and spiritual health through an array of services and evidence-based treatments.